scupit/directory-manager/README.md

 ## Possible Uses
 * Wrap this functionality in a *load* script and easily `cd` between projects
 * For memory, remember where your last few projects are
+* For large projects, use this to remember some of the branches you are working on

 # How to Run
 `python main.py --help` will list how to use this script

 ## TODO
-- [ ] Make a version of this project for git branches.
-That would be great
+- [X] Make a version of this project for git branches.
+That would be great.
+(Done, with the same project)
+- [ ] Maybe let this store any entered string, like a clipboard